Judge reinstates 'To Kill a Mockingbird' author's lawsuit against museum

-BIRMINGHAM Ala.
-A federal judge on Thursday reinstated a lawsuit by "To Kill a Mockingbird" author Harper Lee against an Alabama museum she accuses of illegally profiting from her Pulitzer Prize-winning book.
+BIRMINGHAM, Ala.
+May 22 A federal judge on Thursday reinstated a lawsuit by "To Kill a Mockingbird" author Harper Lee against an Alabama museum she accuses of illegally profiting from her Pulitzer Prize-winning book.

 Attorneys for Lee and the Monroe County Heritage Museum announced in February that the two sides reached an out-of-court settlement.